Kenny Mayne

+Early life and education

+Mayne was born in Kent, Washington.
+He attended community college and was an honorable mention as junior college All-American quarterback in 1978 at Wenatchee Valley College in Wenatchee, Washington.
+He graduated from the University of Nevada, Las Vegas in 1982 with a degree in broadcasting.While at UNLV, Mayne was a backup quarterback for two years and he later tried out for the Seattle Seahawks, but was not offered a contract.

 Career

-A native of Kent, Washington, Mayne attended community college and was an honorable mention as junior college All-American quarterback in 1978 at Wenatchee Valley College in Wenatchee, Washington.
-He graduated from the University of Nevada, Las Vegas in 1982 with a degree in broadcasting.
-While at UNLV, Mayne was a backup quarterback for two years and he later signed as a free agent with the Seattle Seahawks.

-KSTW

-After beginning his television career with a brief stint as a reporter for KLVX-TV in Las Vegas, Nevada, Mayne spent seven years (1982–89) at KSTW-TV in Seattle, Washington.
-Eventually, he became a weekend sports anchor and weekday news reporter.
-Mayne resigned from KSTW in 1989.
+Mayne began his television career with a brief stint as a reporter for KLVX-TV in Las Vegas.
+Mayne then spent seven years (1982–89) at KSTW-TV in Seattle, Washington, working as a weekend sports anchor and weekday news reporter.

 ESPN

 ESPN hired Mayne in 1994 after Mayne had sent ESPN a note inquiring whether the network would hire him.
 The note simply asked to check a box, including one option that read, "We'll hire you when there's an ESPN5."

 Mayne started at ESPN in 1994 as a SportSmash anchor on ESPN2, then became the anchor of the weekend edition of RPM 2Night from its start on Labor Day weekend 1995 until August 1997.

 On his final edition of RPM 2Night, Kenny played a phone call he received from David Letterman, then a co-owner of Rahal Racing, that he could not quit doing RPM 2Night.
 After that, Mayne moved over to the main network.
 He served, for a time, as co-anchor of the 11PM SportsCenter with Dan Patrick after Keith Olbermann left ESPN.

 He left SportsCenter two years later, moving to an assortment of late night ESPN shows which were usually re-aired throughout the next morning.
 Included in his repertoire was the game show 2 Minute Drill.
 Mayne is now most often seen as the host for ABC and ESPN's horse racing events.
 He provided offbeat feature stories on Sunday NFL Countdown in a weekly segment called The Mayne Event.

 On January 17, 2007, ESPN signed Mayne to a one-year contract to do features and cover horse racing, as well as return to SportsCenter for about 50 shows in 2007.

 Beginning October 2, 2008, Mayne starred in ESPN's first scripted web series, Mayne Street, playing a fictionalized version of himself.

 In 2011, ESPN launched Kenny Mayne's Wider World of Sports, a series of videos on ESPN.com highlighting Mayne's trips around the world.
 In the first season the show visited six countries (England, Ireland, Brazil, South Africa, Thailand, and New Zealand) with Mayne participating in events like the King's Cup Elephant Polo tournament in Thailand, the world's longest par-3 hole (Extreme 19) in South Africa, and a road bowling match in Ireland.